sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ## 4. Pipeline Overview

 DASH-SAI pipeline is modeled as a list of stages.
-Each stage defines its own tables, and use the table entries to match packets in certain way and publishing thecorresponding metadata when an entry is matched.
+Each stage defines its own tables, and use the table entries to match packets in certain way and publishing the corresponding metadata when an entry is matched.
 After all stages are processed, a list of final routing actions will be defined.
 Then, by executing these routing actions, the packet will be transformed in the way we want and corresponding flows will be generated according to the direction of the packet.

 On the high level the pipeline looks like below: